-- For a simple website, blog or a low–quality essay submission, it is all right to use a free tool.
-But if this is an important research paper you should go for a paid one to avoid risks.
+- For a simple website, blog or a low–quality essay submission, it is quite right to use a free tool.
+But if this is an important research paper or a quality website you should always prefer to go for a paid one to avoid risks.

 Risk With Free Plagiarism Checkers available